karthikadevendran33/leetcode/README.md

 where n is the length of haystack and m is the length of needle.
 Space Complexity: O(1)
 The algorithm only uses a few variables and does not require any extra data structures.

+Day 11 - Insert String Position

+Problem Statement
+Given a sorted array of distinct integers nums and a target value target, return the index of the target if it exists in the array.
+If the target is not found, return the index where it should be inserted so that the array remains sorted.

+Approach
+1.Since the array is already sorted, Binary Search is the most efficient way to solve this problem.
+2.Start with two pointers, one at the beginning and one at the end of the array.
+3.Find the middle element.
+4.If the middle element is equal to the target, return its index.
+5.If the target is greater, continue searching in the right half.
+6.Otherwise, continue searching in the left half.
+7.When the search ends, the left pointer indicates the correct position where the target should be inserted.